 - High Intensity Interval Training.
-Simply put, its an intense movement that lasts anywhere from 20 to 60 seconds were you go full force; you give it everything you got until completely depleted (jump squats, burpees, sprints, etc…) and then you rest for about 1 to 2 minutes, or perform an aerobic exercise to calm your heart rate down.
-You then repeat this movements in intervals for as many rounds as your desire.
+Simply put, it’s an intense movement that lasts anywhere from 20 to 60 seconds were you go full force; you give it everything you’ve got until you feel completely depleted (jump squats, burpees, sprints, etc…) and then you rest for about 1 to 2 minutes, or perform an aerobic exercise to calm your heart rate down.
+You then repeat this movements in intervals for as many rounds as you can.

-How many days should I workout per week?
+How many days should you workout per week?

 Muscle Building and Protein Worries

 - I feel like there is a huge misconception when it comes to muscle building and getting enough protein while being vegan.
-First of all, protein doesn’t build your muscles, it repairs them.
+Protein doesn’t build your muscles, it repairs them.
 Carbohydrates build your muscles.
-Even before I went plant based vegan, I made sure that immediately after my workouts I consumed 100 – 200 grams of fast acting carbohydrates.
+So, make sure that immediately after your workouts you consume some carbohydrates.
 Eat all the carbs to build those muscles!

 - YOU WILL GET ENOUGH PROTEIN being vegan.
-Trust me when I say this, because I love muscle.
-I love, love, love it.
-I am obsessed with aesthetics and building my body.
+Trust me when I say this because I am obsessed with aesthetics and building my body.
 I get more than enough protein from all my vegetables, legumes and complex carbohydrates that I eat through out the week.
-I actually feel like I have gained more muscle since becoming vegan because about 80% of my calories (if not more) come from carbohydrates!

 - Do workouts you enjoy.
 I love legs!
-There is a common misconception that you can’t train the same body part everyday of the week.
-I completely disagree with this.
+There is a misconception that you can’t train the same body part everyday of the week. but I think it’s totally fine.
 I do not think you should do the same exact workout everyday (for example 7 days of heavy ass squats in a row) but training the same body part everyday actually makes sense to me.
 An appropriate example would look like this:

 - Day 1: Heavy Squats with HIIT Upper Body Day 2: Lightweight Squats with HIIT Full Body Day 3: HIIT Legs with Heavy Upper Body Day 4: Heavy Lunges with HIIT Legs Day 5: Bodyweight Squats with HIIT Upper Body Day 6: HIIT Full Body with emphasis on Legs Day 7: Stair Master/Running

 - If you aren’t doing something you enjoy, the process will be miserable.
 Don’t do burpees if you absolutely hate them – but do give them a try.
-Sometimes the process isn’t always fun, but the result is (like a lean, sexy body).
-Most of the time, when you start to see and feel those results, the process becomes addictive and you start to enjoy things your never thought you would!
+Sometimes the process isn’t always fun, but the result are, and that makes the workout “fun” or, worth it at least.
+Most of the time, when you start to see and feel those results, the process becomes addictive and you start to enjoy things your never thought you would.